Plan a Funeral

 A Memorial Service is a ceremony that takes place some time after the burial or cremation.

 Memorial Services are chosen for a variety of reasons.
-For example, it was the wishes of the deceased, the deceased died overseas, family were unable to travel at the time of death, the deceased was buried or cremated in their home city or town and memorial services were held in other locations.
+For example, it was the wish of the deceased, the deceased died overseas, family were unable to travel at the time of death, the deceased was buried or cremated in their home city or town and memorial services were held in other locations.

 Workplaces may hold a memorial service for a work colleague who has died.

 The format of a Memorial Service is very flexible.
 It can be formal or informal, including tributes such as singing, music, rituals, food and much more.